 Things to Know Before Shipping a Car to Norway

-Shipping any vehicle to Norway requires that the country's safety and emissions standards be met prior to your car being registered and driven in the country.
+Norway requires that all vehicles entering meet the country's safety and emissions standards prior to your car being registered and driven in the country.

 The value added tax for imported automobiles is 25%.
 The percentage is based on the customs value.
 This number is calculated as follows: Customs value = purchase price + freight costs + insurance costs to the Norwegian border.